 To sum up what has happened so far:

-A questionaire has been sent out to all 156 owners of Jensens and Jensen-Healeys in Sweden at the end of January, 2020.
+A questionaire was sent out to all 156 owners of Jensens and Jensen-Healeys in Sweden at the end of January, 2020.
 Then, there were 176 vehicles, in August 2025, there were 165.
 Until we can put together a more complete picture, the basic statistics can be provided as below.
 Due to demand, a list of providers of services and spare parts is given first, but please note that Brexit has of course changed trade in vintage cars and spare parts considerably.
 While the stronger suppliers have opened distribution centres in the EU, the smaller or very specialised ones struggle with the extra administration of customs declarations etc and some have stopped trading outside of Britain or have closed completely, as they had been affected by the economic effects of the Corona pandemic before the extra burden of the post-Brexit regulations has hit them.
 We do not know yet, how the market for veteran cars and spare parts will develop in due course.

 The main sources for spare parts that have been named / recommended in response to our questionaire in 2020 are the following.
 Please note that sending cars for restauration or repairs to Britain or the more simple ordering of spare parts have become customs-issues after Brexit.
 More recently, some parts-traders from Britain have opened dependencies in France or other places within the EU.
 These often can deliver parts without added customs duties.
 But not always - so it remains crucial to check with traders before placing an order if added taxes are an issue!